soudhaminich/IPO-CurrencyExchange-Mobile/readme.md

-# React Native IPO Calander and Currency Rate App
+# React Native IPO Calendar and Currency Rate App

 This is a mobile application developed using React Native that enables users to track IPO Calander and Currency Rate information.